 Manager of Research and Library Services

-Sarah, who lives in Plymouth, is a graduate from Rhode Island College in Providence.
+Sarah, who lives in Concord, is a graduate from Rhode Island College in Providence.
 She has a bachelor’s degree in Anthropology and English.
 Sarah participated in a week-long archaeology dig at James Madison’s Montpelier in Virginia, along with visiting many Civil War battlefields on her childhood family vacations.
-She continues her love of history as the Research Services Coordinator at NEHGS.
-Sarah performs administrative work for the Research Services team; by supporting the researchers in ordering microfilm, managing correspondence with constituents, and organizing research materials.
-Sarah grew up in North Attleboro, MA and today, she enjoys reading, visiting the beautiful Rhode Island beaches, and spending time with her family.
+She continues her love of history as the Research & Library Services Manager at NEHGS.
+Sarah performs managerial work for the Research & Library Services team; by supporting the researchers and genealogists, managing correspondence with constituents, organizing research information, and applying her genealogical knowledge in assisting our clients.
+Sarah grew up in North Attleboro, Massachusetts and today, she enjoys reading, visiting family in Rhode Island, and sharing her family history.